Achieving Distributed MIMO Performance with Repeater-Assisted Cellular Massive MIMO: Acknowledgements

 \section{Acknowledgements}

-This work has been enabled by funding from the strategic research area ELLIIT, the KAW foundation, the Swedish Research Council, and H2020-REINDEER.
+This work was supported by the strategic research area ELLIIT, the KAW foundation, the Swedish Research Council, and H2020-REINDEER.

-\begin{IEEEbiographynophoto}{SARA WILLHAMMAR} received her dual Ph.D. degree from Lund University, Sweden, and KU Leuven, Belgium, in 2023.
-Now she is a postdoctoral fellow at Lund University, Sweden.
-Main research interests are channel measurements, characterization and modeling for massive MIMO systems. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{SARA WILLHAMMAR} (Member, IEEE) has a dual Ph.D. degree from Lund University and KU Leuven.
+Now she is a postdoctoral fellow at Lund University, focusing on channels and propagation in massive MIMO systems. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto} {HIROKI IIMORI} (Member, IEEE) earned his Ph.D. with special distinction from Jacobs University Bremen in Germany in 2022.
+\begin{IEEEbiographynophoto} {HIROKI IIMORI} (Member, IEEE) earned his Ph.D. with special distinction from Jacobs University Bremen, Germany, in 2022.
 He is currently with Ericsson Research, focusing on signal processing and wireless communications. \end{IEEEbiographynophoto}